 As the Elm City economy expands through real estate development, local workers are asking for a share of the growth.

 On Tuesday, at a meeting of the Downtown Wooster Square Community Management Team in City Hall, members of local trade unions asked one of New Haven’s fastest-growing real estate developers — Spinnaker Real Estate — to commit to hiring local workers at fair wages as it continues to transform the downtown landscape.
 The company, which is based out of nearby Norwalk, has several major real estate projects in the works for the downtown area and has invested nearly $250 million into the Elm City in the past year.
-But carpenters and other laborers from the area requested that Spinnaker commit to hiring locally in the completion of its projects, highlighting the tensions and growing disparities that often accompany economic growth.
+One can get through a real estate fort lauderdale But carpenters and other laborers from the area requested that Spinnaker commit to hiring in the completion of its projects, highlighting the tensions and growing disparities that often accompany economic growth.

 “It’s our ongoing concern which is related to our mission about good urban planning,” Anstress Farwell, president of the Urban Design League, said.
 “This has been a deeply frustrating thing for local workers.
 The union laborers issue is such a large issue in public policy.”